 Pick Your Smoothie Bowl Fruit:

 Whether fresh off the vine or right from frozen, the first step in making your smoothie bowl is deciding on your fruit.
-We prefer frozen for two reasons: the first being access to fresh fruits that aren’t in season during specific times in Canada, and the second because the frozen fruit creates the soft-serve, cold and pliable effect we love about smoothie bowls.
+We prefer frozen for two reasons: the first is access to fresh fruits that aren't in season during specific times in Canada, and the second is because the frozen fruit creates the soft-serve, cold and pliable effect we love about smoothie bowls.

 Combine the frozen fruit in a blender and blend on low until the fruit pulses into tiny fruit bits.